-The moderator's authority to appoint "such other election officials as he or she deems necessary" encompasses appointing individuals as an assistant election official to serve as a ballot clerk.
-RSA 658:7.

-f) For a school district election, a school board member pro tem shall be appointed by the absent school board member.
+- The moderator's authority to appoint "such other election officials as he or she deems necessary" encompasses appointing individuals as an assistant election official to serve as a ballot clerk.
+RSA 658:7. - f) For a school district election, a school board member pro tem shall be appointed by the absent school board member.
 If one or more school board members are absent or unable to perform their duties and have not appointed school board members pro tem, the moderator is authorized to appoint school board members pro tem.
-RSA 671:28-a, as amended by HB 1340 (2018), effective August 7, 2018.
+RSA 671:28-a,.